Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

    OpenVPN **version >= 2.5** is required to enable the *deferred authentication* mechanism, which is needed by the PAM OAuth2 module.

-1. The first step is add the OpenVPN repository:
+1. The first step is to add the OpenVPN repository:

    .. code-block:: bash